oplS17projects/FP3/README.md

           ((eq? m 'write) write-paragraph)
           (else (error "Unknown request")))))
 ```
 Due to the use of `lambda` rather than `define`, this is actually the return value for `make-book`, meaning a book is actually a procedure!
+And, it returns procedures that the user wants to use.

 Note that paragraphs are made to be list of words, for instance:
 ```